 Researching Foreign Affairs Records Part III: Research Hints

-Today’s post is written by David Langbart.
-This is the third in a series of posts about conducting research in the records of agencies specifically responsible for U.S. foreign relations.
+This is the third post in a four-part series about conducting research in the records of agencies specifically responsible for U.S. foreign relations.
 It is derived from information on the NARA web pages devoted to that topic.
-Please visit Part I and Part II.
+Please visit Part I, Part II, and Part IV.

 Here are some very basic hints on how to approach undertaking research in the records of the foreign affairs agencies.
 This guidance should be most helpful to novice researchers but can also help those with more experience undertaking new avenues of research or working with different records for the first time.
 More information on the records described below is found on the web pages found here.